Florida Republican Party chair Christian Ziegler accused of rape

 "As for the more salacious allegations — what happens behind closed doors is Christian and Bridget's personal business," Fried continued.
 "That being said, I do find it interesting that two people who are so obsessed with banning books about gay penguins might be engaged in a non-traditional sexual relationship."

-Florida Attorney General Ashley Moody, a Republican, was asked about the accusation against Ziegler during a news conference in Alpharetta, Georgia, where Florida Gov. Ron DeSantis was preparing to debate California Gov. Gavin Newsom.
+Florida Attorney General Ashley Moody, a Republican, was asked about the accusation against Ziegler during a news conference in Alpharetta, Georgia, before the DeSantis-Newsom debate.
 Moody said she had not seen the facts, so she had no comment.

 for more features.